Keepnet Labs Logo

 Why security awareness training matters for everyone

 Whether you're a CISO or head of IT, your priority is to protect your company's sensitive data and reduce risks from human error.
-Security awareness training is important to ensure that every employee, from entry-level workers to C-suite executives, understands their role in defending against threats and participate in cyber security awarenekss training.
+Security awareness training is important to ensure that every employee, from entry-level workers to C-suite executives, understands their role in defending against threats and participate in cyber security awareness training.
 In fact, studies show that companies with robust training programs reduce security breaches caused by employee errors by up to 70%.

 Cyber attacks don’t discriminate by job title.
 The more people within your organization who can spot phishing scams or protect their login credentials, the stronger your defense.
 Your training program should extend to all full-time employees, contractors, and even third-party vendors who can actively participate in information security awareness training programs.